rbms-bsc/DCRMR/_pages/Series/Numbering-within-sequence.md

 ## 8.27.31 Series numbering

-<a name="8.27.31.1">8.27.31.1</a> Transcribe series numbering as it appears in the manifestation as the last element in the series statement.
+<a name="8.27.31.1">8.27.31.1</a> Transcribe series numbering as it appears in the manifestation as the last element in the [Series statement](/DCRMR/series/Series-statement/).
 If the numbering does not appear after the other series elements  in the source, transpose it as needed.
 Always provide details of the transposition in a [Note on series statement](/DCRMR/series/Note-on-series-statement/) (see [8.29.31.1](/DCRMR/series/Note-on-series-statement/#8.29.31.1)).
 However, if the numbering is grammatically inseparable from the series title, transcribe it as part of [Title of series](/DCRMR/series/Title-of-series/) (see [8.21.31.3](/DCRMR/series/Title-of-series/#8.21.31.3)).

-<a name="8.27.31.2">8.27.31.2</a> Transcribe the numbering as it appears in the manifestation.
-Do not use any abbreviations not present in the source and do not convert roman or spelled-out numerals to arabic.
+<a name="8.27.31.2">8.27.31.2</a> Transcribe the numbering as it appears in the manifestation (see [Transcription, 0.4.3](/DCRMR/general-rules/Transcription/#043-punctuation)).
+Do not use abbreviations not present in the source and do not convert roman or spelled-out numerals to arabic.

 >Example:
 >Title of series: <CITE>Serie lecturas de economía colimense</CITE>